Cyclomatic number: Formula

 where e is the number of edges in the given graph, v is the number of vertices, and c is the number of connected components.

 It is possible to construct a minimum-size set of edges that breaks all cycles efficiently, either using a greedy algorithm or by complementing a spanning forest.

-The cyclomatic number can be explained in terms of algebraic graph theory as the dimension of the cycle space of a graph, in terms of matroid theory as the corank of a graphic matroid, and in terms of topology as one of the Betti numbers of a topological space derived from the graph.
+The cyclomatic number can be explained in terms of algebraic graph theory as the dimension of the cycle space of the graph, in terms of matroid theory as the dual rank of its graphic matroid, and in terms of topology as one of the Betti numbers of a topological space derived from the graph.
 It counts the ears in an ear decomposition of the graph, forms the basis of parameterized complexity on almost-trees, and has been applied in software metrics as part of the definition of cyclomatic complexity of a piece of code.
-The concept was introduced and called the cyclomatic number by Gustav Kirchhoff.